 Another confusing response is discussed in the first example of the next misconception.

 SSL is an acronym meaning Secure Sockets Layer, which is a standard of communications encryption over the Internet.
 God guided me on how this also refers to how He encrypts multiple messages or meaning into His word and guidance that often isn't obvious until its deeper meanings are revealed.

 God revealing the meanings is important, because anyone can interpret His word or guidance any number of ways, which could be incorrect.
 The Jehovah's Witnesses did this and created false scripture from mistranslating true scripture.
-We can never jump to conclusions using our own thinking, but we need the help of God's mind or Spirit in us to get the correct interpretations using all the necessary information.
+We can never jump to conclusions using our own thinking, but we need the help of God's Mind or Spirit in us to get the correct interpretations using all the necessary information.

 This means we need to be reborn with God's Spirit and truly belong to God, so His mind is a literal part of us.
 The True Gospel and Imposters discusses how this works in detail.
 Otherwise, we would have to be anointed with God's Spirit somehow, like the prophets in the Old Testament.
-Having God's mind or Spirit in the Christian Age is not the same thing as being anointed or baptized with the Holy Spirit, like at Pentecost (Acts 2:1-36) and in Acts 10:44-47 where the Spirit comes upon people who believed in Christ.
-These were temporary comings of the Spirit in power and not the rebirth of the Spirit in us we need to be saved.
+Having God's Mind or Spirit in the Christian Age is not the same thing as being anointed or baptized with the Holy Spirit, like at Pentecost (Acts 2:1-36) and in Acts 10:44-47 where the Spirit comes upon people who believed in Christ.
+These were temporary comings of the Spirit in power and not the rebirth of the Spirit in us, which we need to be saved.

 The SSL or deeper layer of encryption in God's guidance can be seen in scripture and His live guidance.
 I've noted this quality in prophetic guidance many times over the years by God instructing on one subject in the moment while also revealing meaning or prophesying about another subject using the very same guidance.